Wine coolers and wine refrigerators are very much in season and make the perfect gift or collectors item for budding and seasoned wine connoisseurs.

 In this article, when we say wine cooler, we are referring to the device, NOT the beverage.
 It differs from a wine refrigerator in several ways, such as:

-Traditionally, the term wine cooler was used for smaller, portable cabinets that could hold about 10 to 18 bottles of wine.
 Refrigerators are usually larger (although smaller than a food refrigerator) and can accommodate a higher number of bottles (30+).

 Buyers opt for either a cooler or a refrigerator based on availability of space and the size of their wine collection.

-Please note that since both terms are used interchangeably, it is not unusual to come across a smaller wine refrigerator or a larger wine cooler!
+Important: Please note that since both terms are used interchangeably, it is not unusual to come across a smaller wine refrigerator or a larger wine cooler!

 Also, note that even though wine coolers are generally smaller, they may not be suitable for that compact space under your kitchen counter.
 Coolers require air-flow around the sides and back to ensure proper dissipation of heat.
 Hence, it is important to read the fine print before settling on a purchase.

 Built-in coolers are also available – they can be built into an existing cabinet and have space for losing heat at the bottom.

 A wine cooler uses thermoelectric cooling while a wine refrigerator relies on compression cooling technology, much like a conventional fridge.